martzyx/clerkshortcutpro/README.md

 ## Todo:

--   Always work on porting to Firefox :)
+-   Always work on porting to Firefox :)))
 -   Make tool to see hidden designs
 -   Make translations buttons toggle in settings
 -   Fix visitor key function
 -   Idea from D: "In platform admins, copy attribute fields to CSV"
+-   Add select all button for copy new store page

 ## License